kpn-dsh/dsh-sdk-platform-rs/dsh_sdk/README.md

 The default RDKafka config can be overwritten by setting the following environment variables:

 ### `KAFKA_BOOTSTRAP_SERVERS`
-- Usage: Overwrite hostnames of brokers (useful for local testing)
+- Usage: Overwrite hostnames of brokers
 - Default: Brokers based on datastreams
-- Required: `false`
+- Required: `false` (for local development or Kafka Proxy/VPN)

 ### `KAFKA_CONSUMER_GROUP_TYPE`
 - Usage: Picks group_id based on type from datastreams